-As a result of the decrease in our number of employees from 8,156 employees as of December 31, 2023 to 5,867 employees as of December 31, 2023, we elected to identify a new median employee as of December 31, 2023, which is the last day of our fiscal year.
+As a result of the decrease in our number of employees from 8,156 employees as of December 31, 2022 to 5,867 employees as of December 31, 2023, we elected to identify a new median employee as of December 31, 2023, which is the last day of our fiscal year.
 To identify the median employee, we reviewed total direct compensation based on our consistently applied compensation measure, which we calculated as actual salary paid to our employees for 2023, actual cash bonus, performance-based cash awards or sales commission earned by our employees in 2023, and the grant date fair value of equity awards granted to our employees in 2023.
 We used December 31, 2023 to determine our employee population.
 In determining this population, we included all worldwide full-time and part-time employees other than our Chief Executive Officer.
 For employees paid in other than U.S. dollars, we converted their compensation to U.S. dollars using the exchange rates used by us for various purposes in effect on December 31, 2023 and did not make any cost-of-living adjustments to such compensation.
-We did not annualize total direct compensation for employees employee who is a full-time U.S.-based salaried employee.
+We did not annualize total direct compensation for employees employed by us for less than the full fiscal year.
+Using our consistently applied compensation measure, we identified a median employee who is a full-time U.S.-based salaried employee.

 The SEC's rules for identifying the median employee and calculating the pay ratio based on that employee's annual total compensation allow companies to adopt a variety of methodologies, to apply certain exclusions, and to make reasonable estimates and assumptions that reflect their employee populations and compensation practices.
 We believe our methodologies are reasonable and best reflect how we view these metrics.
-However, the pay ratio reported by other companies may not be comparable to the pay ratio reported above, as other companies have different employee populations and compensation practices and may utilize different methodologies, exclusions, estimates and assumptions in calculating their own pay ratios.
+However, the pay ratio reported by other companies may not be comparable to the pay ratio reported above, as other companies have different employee populations and compensation practices and assumptions in calculating their own pay ratios.